epfl-ada/ada-2023-project-todolegax/README.md

 With $N_r =$ number of reviews, $N_b =$ number of beers produced, $N_t =$ number of different types of beer produced.

 ## Datasets and Methods
-- The reviews under analysis come from two different rating sites, `BeerAdvocate` and `RateBeer`, with thousands of reviews that span from 2001 to 2017.
+- The reviews under analysis come from two different rating sites, `BeerAdvocate` and `RateBeer`, with thousands of reviews that span in a period from 2001 to 2017.

 ## Authors